Phom language

 Phom is a Sino-Tibetan language spoken by the Phom Nagas of Nagaland, Northeast India.
-It's speakers are primarily in Longleng district and few parts of bordering districts.
+Its speakers are primarily in Longleng district and few parts of bordering districts.
 The Phom language is written in Latin script and consists of 27 letters.

 Alternate names for Phom language includes Phom, Phom shah.
 "Shah" is the Phom word for language.
 A Morung is called Pang and log drums, popular in Phom tradition are referred to as Shem.

 Phonology

 All phonological charts are from Burling (1998).